pythongosssss/ComfyUI-Custom-Scripts/README.md

 ## 2023-07-29
 ### New
 - ✨ Added Reroute Primitive combining the functionality of reroutes + primitives, also allowing collapsing to a single point.
+- ✨ Add support for exporting workflow images as PNGs and optional embedding of metadata in PNG and SVG
 ### Minor
 - ✨ Remove new lines in Math Expression node
 - ✨ String function is now an output node
 - 🐛 Fix conflict between Lora Loader + Lora submenu causing the context menu to be have strangely (#23, #24)
+- 🎨 Rename "SVG -> Import/Export" to "Workflow Image" -> Import/Export

 ## 2023-07-27
 ### New